KaneCheshire/Communicator/README.md

 observers of things that may have transferred while the app was terminated, like Blobs.

-Each app has some simple buttons which kick off sending a Message (with a reply handler), transferring a Blob and syncing a Context.
-Try running each target and seeing the output when you interact.
+Each app has some simple buttons which kick off sending a `Message` (with a reply handler), transferring a Blob and syncing a Context.
+Try running each target and seeing the output when you interact with the buttons.

 ## Requirements